philc/book-notes/business/paul graham essays.md

 ## Ideas for startups (Oct 2005)

 * http://www.paulgraham.com/ideas.html
-* (Helpful list of sources for ideas, which can be used to classify the types of ideas I'm having)
+* (Helpful list of sources for ideas, which can be used to classify the types of ideas one is having)
 * "The main value of your initial idea is that, in the process of discovering it's broken, you'll come up with your real idea."
 * "The initial idea is just a starting point -- not a blueprint, but a question.
 It might help if